cvazquezlos/TestLogAnalyzer/es.client/API.md

 # TestLogAnalyzer - API REST System

 ## About our API
-All you can find in our API Rest is information about projects, executions, logs, file and diffs.
+All you can find in our API Rest is information about projects, executions, logs, file and diff.
 All you need to do is simply; you have to follow the API rules.
 If you try to do following a different way, it's probably what you will receive an error.

 ## How to use our API
 1. Download [Postman][Postman link].